woltapp/wolt_modal_sheet/README.md

 ### Coffee maker app with Navigator 2.0

-The [coffee_maker_navigator2](./coffee_maker_navigator2/) app demonstrates how to manage app navigation including the modal sheet withNavigator 2.0 by applying the MVVM pattern with the Provide state management package.
+The [coffee_maker_navigator2](./coffee_maker_navigator2/) app demonstrates how to manage app navigation including the modal sheet with Navigator 2.0 by applying the MVVM pattern with the Provide state management package.

 ### CupertinoApp support